The World’s Largest Pumpkin Festival

 Getting To The Pumpkin Festival In Germany

-Driving might be the easiest and fastest mode of transportation.
+Driving in Germany might be the easiest and fastest mode of transportation to get to Ludwigsburg.
 There are also plenty of parking lots and garages to choose from to park for the day at as well as residential roads nearby (free parking) if you can find an open spot.
 The easiest thing to do is plug in the Schloss Residence to your GPS (Mömpelgardstraße 28 71640 Ludwigsburg) and then look for the Blue Parking Garage or ParkPlatz signs that are nearby.

 Pro Tip: Do not park at the actual Ludwigsburg Parkplatz.
 This is far more expensive than nearby garages and lots.